 What are South African Visa Requirements?

-Each South Africa visa type has a list of different required documents.
+Each South African visa type has a list of different required documents.
 Here there is a list of some general documents for all types:

 - The applicant’s passport (It must have validity for at least 30 days)